abhishekdev8928/dms-approach/README.md

 **Purpose:** Control who can access which folder with what permissions

+**Schema Overview:**
+- Folder and user references
+- Permission level (OWNER/CO_OWNER/EDITOR/VIEWER)
+- Access source tracking (CREATED/ASSIGNED_RBAC/SHARED)
+- Grant metadata (who granted, when)
+- Expiry support
+- Active status flag
+- Timestamps

 **Important Business Rules:**
 - One user can have only ONE active access type per folder
-- Unique compound index on: `folderId + userId`
+- Unique compound index on: folderId + userId
-- When access expires, `isActive` becomes false automatically
+- When access expires, isActive becomes false automatically
-- Access can be revoked by setting `isActive` to false
+- Access can be revoked by setting isActive to false

 **Permission Matrix:**